Catboy-Riku/NyatOS/README.md

 <br />
 <br />
 Keep in mind that the login is case-sensitive.<br />
-Also I would highly recommend changing the admin password and username by using the OS after installing.
+Also I would highly recommend changing the admin password and username by using the OS after installing.<br />
 Simply login using the default admin login, then change what you want from there.
 <br />
 # Installation